macik09/mastg/tests-beta/android/MASVS-STORAGE/MASTG-TEST-0309.md

 ## Overview

 This test checks at runtime whether sensitive data — tokens, secrets, or PII — is stored in Room databases without encryption.
-The goal is to ensure that sensitive information is not persisted in plaintext within the app’s private storage.
+The goal is to ensure that sensitive information is not persisted in plaintext within the app's private storage.

 ## Steps